 - Diarrhea

-If you answered yes to these questions, you are dependent and tolerant to hydrocodone (which will occur after any long-term use).
-If, however, you have been taking more of the drug because of these issues or abusing it in anyway, it is likely that addiction will occur if you are not experiencing it already.
+If you answered yes to these questions, you have likely developed a tolerance or dependence on hydrocodone (which will occur after any long-term use).
+If, however, you have been taking more of the drug because of these issues or abusing it in any way, addiction will likely occur if you are not experiencing it already.

 Am I Addicted to Hydrocodone?